ibpsa/project1-boptest/README.md

 | Stop a queued or running test.
 Needed to deploy a new test case when no more idle workers are avaiable.                                                                                              | PUT ``stop/{testid}``                                      |
 | Receive BOPTEST version.                                               |  GET ``version/{testid}``                                             |

+API requests for more advanced test case management in the web-service architecture can be found in ``/service/README.md``.

 ## Run an example test controller:

 * For Python-based example controllers: